state-hiu/hiu.state.gov/products/_posts/2019-10-22-Zimbabwe_FoodSecurity_22Oct2019_HIU_U_2155.md

   - Cyclone Idai
 tweet: "New HIU infographic on food insecurity in Zimbabwe!"
 ---
 Across Zimbabwe food insecurity is growing, with an estimated 3.6 million rural Zimbabweans in need of humanitarian assistance.
-The volatile economy and the impending lean season (peak lean season January to March 2020) threaten to increase the number of food insecure Zimbabweans.
+The volatile economy and the impending lean season threaten to increase the number of food insecure Zimbabweans.